*** Translation, Tradducion, Ubersetzung , Chinese ***

 and ii) the communists.
 At play was not a single-thread Russian or Comintern conspiracy against the Republic of China but an additional channel

-Stephen R. Mackinnon & John Fairbank invariably failed to separate fondness for the Chinese communist revolution from fondness for Gong Peng, the Asian fetish who worked together with Anneliese Martens to infatuate American wartime reporters.
-(More, refer to Communist Platonic Club at wartime capital Chungking.)
+Stephen R. Mackinnon & John Fairbank invariably failed to separate fondness for the Chinese communist revolution from fondness for Gong Peng, the communist fetish who worked together with Anneliese Martens to infatuate the American wartime reporters.
+(More, refer to the Communist Platonic Club at wartime capital Chungking and The American Involvement in China: the Soviet Operation Snow, the IPR Conspiracy, the Dixie Mission, the Stilwell Incident, the OSS Scheme, the Coalition Government Crap, the Amerasia Case, & The China White Paper.)

 Antiquity The Prehistory